Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Next, click the ‘Save Rule’ button.

-If you want to create different login redirects for multiple user roles, then simply follow the same steps above.
+If you want to create different login redirects for multiple user roles, simply follow the same steps above.

 Setting Up Login Redirects by Capabilities in WordPress